SchoolOfCode/workshop_tdd_2021/readme.md

 If a player uses all seven tiles, they should score a bonus of 50 points on top of the word score.

+## Bonus (if you're here in plenty of time)

+Extend the tests and function to accept both uppercase and lowercase letters, and score correctly.

 **--- Regroup ---**

 ## Step 5